 Data from the Home.co.uk Market Rent Summary shows that the average rent in Salisbury is currently £972 PCM.
 Gross average rental yields in Salisbury are currently around 3.1% according to property xyz.

 Swindon is Wiltshire’s largest town by far and is still growing.
 Swindon’s population is forecast to grow to over 233,000 by 2028 boosting the demand for Swindon property.

 Swindon is Wiltshire’s service and employment centre.
-Swindon has enjoyed the 15th fastest growing economy in the country according to research for the UK Powerhouse City Growth Tracker 2020.
+Swindon has enjoyed the 15th fastest-growing economy in the country.
 The local Swindon economy is worth approximately £9,200m GVA.

 Swindon is the best-connected place in Wiltshire.
 It is close to the M4 and has good rail services to London (five trains per hour taking as little as 52 minutes), Bath, Bristol, South Wales and elsewhere.